-Jose Luis Garcia del Castillo is an architect, computational designer, and educator.
-He advocates for a future where programming and code are tools as natural to designers as paper and pencil.
+Jose Luis García del Castillo y López is an architect, computational designer, and educator.
+He advocates for a future where programming and code are tools as natural to artists as paper and pencil.
 In his work, he explores creative opportunities at the intersection of design, technology, fabrication, data, and art.